-2. Total performance of round-robin multipathed iSCSI links from the client servers
+2. The total performance of iSCSI multipath links from the client servers.

-It is required that 3 ≥ 2.
-In real world scenarios (1) may be slower or faster than (2) or (3), but at this point user has to understand that the HA device performance will be limited by the smallest value from the three mentioned above.
+Synchronization channel performance should exceed or equal the total performance of iSCSI multipath links from the client servers.
+In the real-world scenarios (1) may be slower or faster than (2) or (3), but at this point, the user has to understand that the HA device performance will be limited by the smallest value from the three mentioned above.

 The HA device IO response time directly depends on the synchronization link latency.
 Certain hypervisor vendors have very strict requirements for storage response time.
-Exceeding the recommended response time limits can lead to various application or virtual machine issues.
-In addition, certain features (e.g. Microsoft Hyper-V Live Migration or VMware vSphere HA) may fail or work incorrectly if the storage response time is not within the recommended limits.
+Exceeding the recommended response time limits can lead to the various application or virtual machine issues.
+In addition, certain features (e.g., Microsoft Hyper-V Live Migration or VMware vSphere HA) may fail or work incorrectly if the storage response time is out of the recommended limits.

 Heartbeat channel recommendations

-Heartbeat is a technology that allows to avoid the so-called “split-brain” situations, when the HA cluster nodes are unable to synchronize, but continue to accept write commands from the initiators..
+Heartbeat is a technology that allows avoiding so-called “split-brain”, situations when the HA cluster nodes are unable to synchronize but continue to accept write commands from the initiators.
 With StarWind Heartbeat technology, if the synchronization channel fails, StarWind attempts to ping the partner nodes using the provided heartbeat links.
 If the partner nodes do not respond, StarWind assumes that they are offline.
-In this case, StarWind marks the other nodes as not synchronized, and all HA devices on the node flush the write cache to the disk and continue to operate in Write-Through caching mode to preserve data integrity in case the node goes out of service unexpectedly.
+In this case, StarWind marks the other nodes as not synchronized, and all HA devices on the node flush the write cache to the disk to preserve data integrity in case the node goes out of service unexpectedly.

 If the heartbeat ping is successful, StarWind blocks the nodes with the lower priority until the synchronization channels are re-established.
 This is accomplished by designating node priorities.
-This priorities are used only in case of a synchronization channel failure and are configured during the HA device creation automatically.
+These priorities are used only in case of a synchronization channel failure and are configured automatically during the HA device creation.
 Please note that these settings have no effect on the multipath IO distribution between the HA nodes.

-In order to minimize the number of network links in the Virtual SAN cluster, heartbeat is configured to run on the same network cards with iSCSI traffic.
+In order to minimize the number of network links in the Virtual SAN cluster, the heartbeat can be configured on the same network cards with iSCSI traffic.
 Heartbeat is only activated if the synchronization channel has failed and, therefore, it cannot affect the performance.

-It is recommended to enable additional heartbeat connections for all the links between the HA SANs, except the ones used for HA device synchronization and the connection used for the Failover cluster management (for hyper-converged configurations with Hyper-V).
+It is recommended to enable additional heartbeat connections for other physically separated links between the HA SANs, except the ones used for HA device synchronization.

-It is critical to properly measure your storage requirements.
-This includes two factors: the first is the actual storage capacity, and the second is performance.
-The number one objective for the administrator planning a Virtual SAN deployment is performance and capacity planning.
+It is critical to identify the storage requirements properly.
+Doing this includes two factors: the real storage capacity and storage performance.
+The number one objective for the administrator deploying Virtual SAN is performance and capacity planning.

-• Performance: Calculate the approximate IOPS amount your system needs to sustain.
+Performance: Calculate the approximate IOPS number the system needs to sustain.
 In addition, it is never a bad idea to add a power reserve with plans for future growth in mind.

-• Capacity: Figure out how many terabytes of data you need to store.
+Capacity: Estimate how many terabytes of data is to be stored.

-StarWind recommends the storage configuration used in the HA SAN cluster to be identical.
+StarWind recommends using the identical the storage configuration to the one used in the HA SAN cluster.
 This includes RAID controllers, volumes, and settings, as well as OS-level partitioning.
-This section will cover 2 configuration approaches:

-• FLAT image file architecture – traditional data layout on the disks.
-General purpose use storage
+- FLAT image file architecture – traditional data layout on the disks.
+The storage used for the general purpose.

-• Log Structured File System (LSFS) architecture – log structured based data layout.
-Recommended for intensive write workloads.
-VM-centric file system, doesn`t support certain workload types.
+- Log-Structured File System (LSFS) architecture – log-structured-based data layout.
+Recommended for intense write workloads.
+VM-centric file systems don`t support certain workload types.

 There is no preferred vendor for RAID controllers.
 Therefore, StarWind recommends using RAID controllers from any industry-standard vendor.
-There are 2 basic requirements to the RAID controller for an HA SAN.
-We will go through them one-by-one below.
+There are two basic requirements for the RAID controller with Highly Available SAN.
+They are discussed one-by-one below.

 FLAT image file configuration: